someparty/someparty/source/articles/2020-09-20-big-gay-hands.html.markdown

 >"I started thinking of the feeling of war or samurai films, beautiful but dark and violent... but then I had this idea to work up a more unique world...
 I started to think of a more futuristic setting — more unusual and dream-like with the story set on a distant planet where there is future technology and some kind of alien magic... like a futuristic fable.
 I loved the idea of the hero Ayeth on this nomadic walk through an epic landscape...
 I loved the strength in her and the pairing of her with a wounded companion, something really human and vulnerable… I wanted that emotive warmth countering the cold military images."

-SSimilar to PUP's plans, METZ also announced that a live stream performace to coincide with the release.
+Similar to PUP's plans, METZ also announced that a live stream performance to coincide with the release.
 The ticketed event will see the group playing the record in its entirety on October 15, with the trio taking the stage at Toronto's Opera House.
 An October 17 performance will also air, targeting audiences overseas.
 Tickets and details on the streams are online at the band's [store](https://dice.fm/artist/metz-jvl4).

 Frontman Alex Edkins commented on the importance of the live show and reflected on its glaring absence this album cycle: